garden-io/garden-action/README.md

 **Optional** A token to authenticate to Garden Cloud.

+The secret will be [masked to prevent accidental exposure in logs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-log).

+**If no command has been supplied, the action will expose this value to the the following steps in the GitHub Action job by exporting a `GARDEN_AUTH_TOKEN` environment variable.**

 ## `garden-workdir`

 **Optional** A path to a garden project in a repository.

-Only necessary if there are multiple garden projects in a repository
+Only necessary if there are multiple garden projects in a repository or if the `project.garden.yml` is in a subdirectory.

 ## `github-token`

 **Optional** This token will be used to authenticate to GitHub API for fetching the latest Garden release.
-Default is ${{ github.token }}
+The default is ${{ github.token }}.

+The secret will be [masked to prevent accidental exposure in logs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-log).

 ## Outputs

+The garden-action does not export any outputs.

 ## Example usage